 Persons with Special Needs

-Hurricane force winds are dangerous.
-The high winds can cause considerable damage from the pressure they put on windows and buildings, as well as damage caused by unsecured items and debris which become projectiles capable of causing death, great bodily injury, or serious damage to property.
-New technology has proven that winds are stronger as you go higher, which should be of concern to the many hi-rise condominium dwellers living in the City.
+High winds can cause considerable damage from the pressure they put on windows and buildings, as well as damage caused by unsecured items and debris which become projectiles capable of causing death, great bodily injury, or serious damage to property.
+Winds are stronger as you go higher, which should be of concern to the many hi-rise condominium dwellers living in the City.

 - Local TV Station - WSFOR: Channel 4

 - Local TV Station - WTVJ: Channel 6